Start Your LLC in Maine

 Learn more about the benefits of the LLC business structure.

-• While Maine is one of several states requiring an LLC to have an operating agreement, you are not required to file it with the Secretary of State’s office.
+• While Maine is one of several states requiring an LLC to have an operating agreement, you’re not required to file it with the Secretary of State’s office.

-• A Series LLC is set up with one primary LLC that acts as an umbrella over several other LLCs.
-As of this writing, Maine does not allow for this kind of business setup.
+• No. As of this writing, Maine doesn’t allow Series LLCs.
+A Series LLC is set up with one primary LLC that acts as an umbrella over several other LLCs in order to shield the LLCs from each other’s liabilities.

-• Your Maine LLC must file an annual report to the Secretary of State by June 1 of each year.
+• Your Maine LLC must file an annual report and pay an accompanying fee to the Secretary of State by June 1 of each year.

 We can help you with your Maine annual report in a couple of ways.
-Our annual report service will help you file your annual report, and our Worry Free Compliance service not only helps with filing your annual report, but also sends you other important compliance reminders and helps you with two amendment filings each year.
+Our annual report service will help you file your annual report, and our Worry-Free Compliance service helps you file your annual report, sends you important compliance reminders, and helps you with two amendment filings each year.

-• You can officially dissolve your LLC by filing the Articles of Dissolution with the Maine Secretary of State.
-There is a filing fee involved for submitting the application.
+• You can officially dissolve your LLC by following the terms set forth in your operating agreement and filing the Articles of Dissolution with the Maine Secretary of State.
+There’s a filing fee involved for submitting the application.

 For more information, visit our Maine business dissolution guide.

-• Yes, an LLC registered in a different state may conduct business in Maine after it files a Statement of Foreign Qualification to Conduct Activities.
+• Yes, an LLC registered in a different state may conduct business in Maine after it files a Statement of Foreign Qualification to Conduct Activities and pays the requisite fee.